IIIF/api/source/api/discovery/0.1/index.md

 ### 1.1.
 Objectives and Scope

-The objective of the IIIF Change Discovery API is to provide the information needed to discover and subsequently make use of existing IIIF resources.
-The intended audience is other IIIF aware systems that can proactively work with the content and APIs.
+The objective of the IIIF Change Discovery API is to provide the information needed to discover and subsequently make use of IIIF resources.
+The intended audience is other IIIF aware systems that can leverage the content and APIs.
 While this work may benefit others outside of the IIIF community directly or indirectly, the objective of the API is to specify an interoperable solution that best and most easily fulfills the discovery needs within the community of participating organizations.

 The discovery of IIIF resources requires a consistent and well understood pattern for content providers to publish lists of links to their available content.
-This does not include the transmission of the content itself, for example transferring any source media or data between systems, only for the discovery of that content.
 This allows a baseline implementation of discovery systems that process the list, looking for resources that have been added or changed.

 This process can be optimized by allowing the content providers to publish descriptions of when their content has changed, enabling consuming systems to only retrieve the resources that have been modified since they were last retrieved.
-These changes might include when content is deleted or otherwise becomes no longer available.
+These changes might include when content is deleted or otherwise becomes unavailable.
 Finally, for rapid synchronization, a system of notifications pushed from the publisher to a set of subscribers can reduce the amount of effort required to constantly poll all of the systems to see if anything has changed.

 Work that is out of scope of this API includes the recommendation or creation of any descriptive metadata formats, and the recommendation or creation of metadata search APIs or protocols.
-These are out of scope as the diverse domains represented within the IIIF community already have different standards in these spaces, and previous attempts to reconcile these specifications across domains have not been successful.
+The diverse domains represented within the IIIF community already have different standards in these spaces, and previous attempts to reconcile these specifications across domains have not been successful.
+Also out of scope is optimization of the transmission of content, for example recommendations about transferring any source media or data between systems.

-__Notification of Changes__<br>This draft version of the specification does not include the subscription mechanism for enabling notifications to be pushed to remote systems about changes.
+__Notification of Changes__<br>This draft version of the specification does not include the subscription mechanism for enabling change notifications to be pushed to remote systems.
 The current specification only enables the polling pattern where the set of changes must be periodically reprocessed.
 Notifications are likely to be added in a future version before 1.0.
 {: .warning}

 ### 1.2.
 Terminology